n8peace/Banana-Clock/ios/README.md

 - **Apple Developer Account** (for signing and AlarmKit capabilities)
 - **macOS Sonoma 14.0+** recommended

 > ⚠️ **Important**: This app requires iOS 26 or later due to AlarmKit framework dependency.
-AlarmKit enables alarms to appear in the native iOS Clock app and must be tested on physical devices.
+AlarmKit provides system-level alarm reliability that works even when the app is backgrounded or closed, and must be tested on physical devices.

 ### Initial Setup